Office: 196 Boston Ave, 4th floor

 output.
 The run time system, Smear, is written in C99.

-In the spring 2019, I will be an RA for professor
+In the spring 2019, I was an RA for professor

 In the spring and fall of 2018, I was a graduate TA for